TaoismLEE/NGQ/README.md

 # NGQ Test Repository
-This is the TAO Test Repository for the Next Generation Quoter
+This is the TAO Test Repository for the Next Generation Quoter.

-Current Status: Complete
+Current Status: Completed

-Last Checked: 12/25/2016 3:01PM CST by Taoism LEE
+Last Checked: 3/1/2017 3:01PM CST by Taoism LEE

+## IMPORTANT UPDATE

+The orcore framework has been move to its own repository on GitHub.
+This repository now treats orcore as a submodule.
+This changes a few things when downloading code and updates from GitHub.

+**To clone this repo use command :**

+`git clone --recursive <URL>`

+**If the repository is already cloned to your environment but the folder libs/orcore is empty, run the following commands:**

+`git submodule init`

+`git submodule update`

 ## Working Test Cases
 * US9410_01